How to Style a Bedroom Without a Headboard

 Mount a Shelf Above the Bed

 A floating shelf doubles as both a decorative element and extra storage.
-Display framed prints, small plants, vases, or a candle to create visual interest.
-Just make sure items are secured (especially if you’re in an earthquake-prone area)!
+Display framed prints, small plants, or candles to keep balance without crowding the shelf.

 👉 My top tip: Keep it simple.
 An overfilled shelf can look cluttered, so stick to a few key pieces that align with your style.